 As women, we are constantly in fear of being judged.
-Horses are incapable of judgement.
-What a unique thought; to go to a place where judgement does not exist and we can just be ourselves!
-They don't care about our clothes, our weight, our spiritual or political beliefs,or where we’ve come from.
+Horses are incapable of judgment.
+What a unique thought; to go to a place where judgment does not exist and we can just be ourselves!
+They don't care about our clothes, our weight, our spiritual or political beliefs, or where we’ve come from.
 They just care about helping us to be the best version of US that we can be.

 Each woman will learn:

 - that internal dialogue needs to match external actions

 - that force does not equate to movement